thevickypedia/PyArchitecture/README.md

-# PhyDisk (Physical Disk)
+# PyArchitecture
-PhyDisk is an ultra lightweight python module to get all physical disks connected to a host machine.
+PyArchitecture is an ultra lightweight python module to get system architecture information.

 ![Python][label-pyversion]